exercism/docs/building/tracks/syllabus/next-exercises.md

 You need to introduce two concept, but each concept relies on the other.
 In this case you may be able to use a stub.
 Then you can explain that the dependent concept exists, but reassure them that they don't need to understand it yet.
+Another option would be to give a bare minimum of an introduction, enough for the student to get past the hurdle, while reassuring that the concept will be covered in more depth later.